Wheeling, West Virginia: European settlement

-Establishment of European settlement

-During the fall of 1769, Ebenezer Zane explored the Wheeling area and established claim to the land via "tomahawk rights", the practice of girdling a few trees at a prominent site and marking the bark with the initials or name of the person making the claim.
+During the fall of 1769, Ebenezer Zane explored the Wheeling area and established a claim to the land via "tomahawk rights", the practice of girdling a few trees at a prominent site and marking the bark with the initials or name of the person making the claim.
 He returned the following spring with his wife Elizabeth and his younger brothers, Jonathan and Silas; they established the first permanent European settlement in the Wheeling area, naming it Zanesburg.
 Other families joined the settlement, including the Shepherds (see Monument Place), the Wetzels, and the McCollochs (see McColloch's Leap).

 In 1787, the United States gave Virginia this portion of lands west of the Appalachians, and some to Pennsylvania at its western edge, to settle their claims.
-By the Northwest Ordinance that year, it established the Northwest Territory to cover other lands north of the Ohio River and west to the Mississippi River.
+The Northwest Ordinance that year established the Northwest Territory to cover other lands north of the Ohio River and west to the Mississippi River.
 Settlers began to move into new areas along the Ohio.

 In 1793, Ebenezer Zane divided the town into lots, and Wheeling was officially established as a town in 1795 by legislative enactment.
-The town was incorporated January 16, 1805.
+By an act of the Virginia General Assembly on December 27, 1797, Wheeling was named the county seat of Ohio County.
+The town was incorporated on January 16, 1805.
 On March 11, 1836, the town of Wheeling was incorporated into the city of Wheeling.

-By an act of the Virginia General Assembly on December 27, 1797, Wheeling was named the county seat of Ohio County.

 Fort Henry

 Originally dubbed Fort Fincastle in 1774, the fort was later renamed Fort Henry in honor of Virginia's American governor, Patrick Henry.
 In 1777, Native Americans of the Shawnee, Wyandot, and Mingo tribes joined to attack pioneer settlements along the upper Ohio River, which were illegal according to the Crown's Proclamation of 1763.
 They hoped an alliance with the British would drive the colonial settlers out of their territory.
 Local men defended the fort, later joined by recruits from Fort Shepherd (in Elm Grove) and Fort Holliday.
 The native force burned the surrounding cabins and destroyed livestock.

 During the first attack of the year, Major Samuel McColloch led a small force of men from Fort Vanmetre along Short Creek to assist the besieged Fort Henry.
 Separated from his men, McColloch was chased by attacking natives.
 Upon his horse, McColloch charged up Wheeling Hill and made what is known as McColloch's Leap 300 ft down its eastern side.

 In 1782, a native army along with British soldiers attempted to take Fort Henry.
 During this siege, Fort Henry's supply of ammunition was exhausted.
 The defenders decided to dispatch a man to secure more ammunition from the Zane homestead.
 Betty Zane volunteered for the dangerous task.
 During her departing run, she was heckled by both native and British soldiers.
 After reaching the Zane homestead, she gathered a tablecloth and filled it with gunpowder.
 During her return, she was fired upon but was uninjured.
 As a result of her heroism, Fort Henry remained in American control.